dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 ```

-It's mentionned in the AKS documentation that afterward, we should connect to the node(s) and check the seccomp configuration, but the steps are not specified.
+It's mentionned in the AKS documentation that afterward, we should connect to the node(s) and check the seccomp configuration, but the steps are not specified (I did say it was not detailed enough for me...).
 Instead, we will create 2 differents pods, with node afinities.
 For this test, I added a specific label to my nodes through the AKS command `az aks nodepool update` and the `--labels` argument.
 Specifically, I set the label `seccompDefaultEnabled=true/false`.

 ```bash